Summer Doctoral Institute Application Process

-Application Submission: In their application, students should list the GW faculty with whom they would like to work.
+In their application, students should list the GW faculty with whom they would like to work.
 While exploring the idea of applying, students are strongly encouraged to contact professors to discuss common research interests and potential mentoring.
 Please note that all full-time GW faculty members are eligible to participate in the Summer Doctoral Institute program.
 The Faculty Mentors page contains a list of GW faculty members who have served as mentors in the past SDI cycles.
 As these professors are already familiar with SDI, students can contact them directly with inquiries about possible collaboration.
 If an SDI candidate would like to work with a faculty member not in this list, the student should contact GW-CIBER’s office first so that we can inform the professor of the details of our program.
-For a list of GW schools & college websites, visit About GW.
+You can view a complete list of all GW school and college websites here.

-Working Papers Finalized: During this time frame, SDI teams that have not already done so should finalize a preliminary draft of their paper that is suitable to internal distribution (to peers and/or faculty).
-Students submit their final working papers, suitable for posting on the GW-CIBER website, by December 31, 2018.
+During this time frame, SDI teams that have not already done so should finalize a preliminary draft of their paper that is suitable to internal distribution (to peers and/or faculty).
+Students submit their final working papers, suitable for posting on the GW-CIBER website, by December 31, 2020.
 Additionally, this is an ideal time to consider submitting the paper for review at a major conference.